pinellolab/pyrovelocity/README.rst

   :width: 400
   :alt: Pancreas shared time uncertainty

-The left figure shows the average of 30 posterior samples from Pyro-Velocity shared time per cell, the right figure shows the standard deviation across posterior samples of shared time.
+The left figure shows the average of 30 posterior samples from Pyro-Velocity shared time per cell, the title of the figure shows the Spearman's correlation with Cytotrace score. the right figure shows the standard deviation across posterior samples of shared time.

 **Gene selection and visualization**